 Stevens faculty member recognized for impactful contributions to the mathematical sciences

-Professor Alexei Miasnikov, Director of the Department of Mathematical Sciences at Stevens Institute of Technology, has been named an inaugural Fellow of the American Mathematical Society (AMS).
+Professor Alexei Miasnikov, Director of the Department of Mathematical Sciences has been named an inaugural Fellow of the American Mathematical Society (AMS).
 The AMS, the primary organization of American research mathematicians, has named a small percentage of its approximately thirty thousand members in the first year of the Fellows program.
 The program recognizes members who have made outstanding contributions to the creation, exposition, advancement, communication, and utilization of mathematics.

 “This great honor affirms the enormous impact of Dr. Miasnikov’s contributions to the mathematical sciences,” says Dr. Michael Bruno, Dean of the Charles V. Schaefer, Jr. School of Engineering and Science.
 “Under his leadership, the Department of Mathematical Sciences is fostering innovative approaches to both research and education that are reverberating throughout the mathematical sciences community and beyond.”

 Dr. Miasnikov continues to lead groundbreaking research into previously unapproachable mathematical topics.
 In collaboration with Professor Olga Kharlampovich of Hunter College, Dr. Miasnikov was awarded consecutive grants by the National Science Foundation to develop a framework using first-order logic that allows mathematicians to reconsider previously unsolvable problems.
 The researchers developed an algorithm to state categorically with first-order theory that certain mathematical objects held a definitive property.
 This algorithm opened the gates to answering a host of other unsolved problems, such as ongoing work on the first-order theory of natural numbers.